coder966/spring-boot-starter-multi-security-realms/README.md

         authenticationEndpoint = "/normal-user/auth",
         firstStepName = StepNames.USERNAME_AND_PASSWORD
         //    signingSecret = "", // not specified, will use default configured under security-realm.*
-        //    tokenExpirationDuration = "" // not specified, will use default configured under security-realm.*
+        //    fullyAuthenticatedTokenTtl = "" // not specified, will use default configured under security-realm.*
 )
 public class NormalUserSecurityRealm {